baqx/bincom-election-management/README.md

 ## 📊 Key Features

 ### 🗳 Polling Unit Insights
-Analyze results from individual polling units across Delta State.
+Analyze results from individual polling units across Nigerian States.
 Understand the voter turnout and performance at a granular level.

 ### 🌍 LGA Summaries
 Get detailed summaries for Local Government Areas (LGAs) at a glance.
 View total votes, party performance, and other critical data.